The Caister Talks

 Exploring the Hidden Story

-A series of evening lectures delivered by a a team of experts both some of whom are local and others from across the country.
-These lectures will be delivered on Wednesday evenings at regular intervals throughout 2020.
-The talks will begin at 7.30pm and there is no charge.
+A series of evening lectures delivered by a team of experts some of whom are local and others from across the country.
+These lectures will be recorded and broadcast on Youtube at regular intervals throughout 2020.

 This page gives the programme of the Caister Talks, with some information on the contributors and the title of their lectures.

 “A Day in the Life of Medieval Norwich: an Imaginary Day with a Christian in Norwich in 1411”